interactivetech/pdk-llm-rag-app/README.md

 # Quickstart Installation

-* Create new notebook on Houston using the `pdk-llm-rag-demo` template, you can select one gpu or no gpu.
+* Create new notebook on the Houston cluster using the `pdk-llm-rag-demo` template, you can select one gpu or no gpu.
 * In your `shared_nb/01 - Users/<USER_NAME>` create a terminal and run`git clone ttps://github.com/interactivetech/pdk-llm-rag-demo-test-.git`
-*
+* Open the `Deploy RAG with PDK.pynb`, and it should run out-of-the-box.

 # Location of pachyderm pipelines:
 * [deploy-rag](http://mldm-pachyderm.us.rdlabs.hpecorp.net/lineage/deploy-rag)
 * [deploy-rag-finetune](http://mldm-pachyderm.us.rdlabs.hpecorp.net/lineage/deploy-rag-finetune)

-## Notebooks to Run
+## Notebooks included in this demo
 * Run `Deploy RAG with PDK.pynb` to deploy a RAG system using a pretrained LLM
 * Run `Finetune and Deploy RAG with PDK.ipynb` to both finetune an LLM and deploy a finetuned model.